bzigterman/bzigterman.github.io/charts/covid.md

 ## Case Acceleration

-As of Thursday, the 14-day percent change in average new cases was:
+As of Friday, the 14-day percent change in average new cases was:

 - -13% in Champaign County
 - -16% in Illinois
 - -22% in the United States
-- -10% worldwide
+- -11% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)